All

 mostly used the Brierley guide because of the color maps, and

-its accommodations were even more accurate than the 2005
+its accommodations were even more accurate than the comparable

 confraternity guide.
 For recent updates to the guide, check